 There are two types of staff turnover, voluntary and involuntary;

-- Involuntary turnover occurs when an employer chooses to terminate an employee
+Occurs whenever an employer chooses to terminate an employee.

 Within every business, low staff turnover is the goal.
 The industry standard can of course change.
 For example, industries such as retail and hospitality have a much higher average turnover rate than say a finance or insurance company.

 The average staff turnover rate in Australia in 2019 was 8.5%.
 The highest contributor was hospitality with 17.9% turnover, whereas the lowest was public administration at 5.3%.
 To see the full list of employee turnover rates by industry in Australia click here.

 A high turnover rate is one that is significantly above the average for the relevant industry.
 When creating targets for your business, make sure to be realistic by measuring against the industry average rather than the national average.

 The who, when and why? 💭

 You should regularly review your staff turnover rate.
 Looking at who the employees that leave actually are, when did they leave and why did they leave?
 Make sure to track changes in staff turnover rates against changes you make to the business.
 You may start noticing trends across teams or the whole business that you can then start to work on.